habitat-nature/2023_HAB_CoulAgri/README.md

 -----

 Source data used for the  interactive map showing where *coulées agricoles* are located and how to prioritize them for restoration, as displayed using Cartodb on the Habitat website.
 The data and methodology are described in the documentation for the following projects:
-- Demain la Forêt, in partenership with Jour de la Terre Canada ;
+- Demain la Forêt, in partenership with Jour de la Terre Canada
-- Prioritization of restoration of *coulées agricoles* in St. Lawrence Lowlands in order to restore ecological connectivity, funded by ECCC.

 The study region is the South of Quebec.